 The district will refer to DOH’s “Interim Guidance for Public and Private Employees Returning to Work Following COVID-19 Infection or Exposure” regarding protocols and policies for faculty and staff seeking to return to work after a suspected or confirmed case of COVID-19 or after the faculty or staff member had close or proximate contact with a person with COVID-19.

 The district requires that individuals who were exposed to the COVID-19 virus complete quarantine and have not developed symptoms before returning to in-person learning.
 The discharge of an individual from quarantine and return to school will be conducted in coordination with the local health department.
+The specific parameters for a return to school from a quarantine are subject to change as regulations and requirements from the Department of Health (state and local) are updated.

-The District will comply with CDC guidance and not conduct COVID-19 testing or require testing of students or staff members.
-The decision of whether a test needs to be conducted should be determined by a healthcare provider or the local department of health.
 In the event that large-scale testing will need to be conducted at the school, the District administration will work with the Schenectady County Department of Health to secure appropriate testing protocol.

 Should a student/staff member show signs or symptoms of potential/presumed COVID, the following protocol will be followed by the school nurse: